OxygenCobalt/Auxio/info/ADDITIONS.md

 ## Feature Additions and UI Changes

 These are far less likely to be accepted/added.
 As I said, I want to avoid Auxio from becoming overly bloated with features I do not use, and therefore **I will only accept features/UI changes that directly benefit my own usage.** If they do not, then I will reject/ignore them.
+This does not rule out certain additions, but I am generally less likely to accept these kinds of requests.

 Feel free to fork Auxio to add your own features however.